The Last Supper Party Performance Series

 We invite our audience to share ideas and bread and find inspiration in the thoughts and words of artists whose perspectives are drawn from a kaleidoscope of cultures.
 But who are united by compassion and a common desire to seek justice, equity and truth.

-Because we outgrew our venerable office space, the next season of The Last Supper Party will take place at the larger and even more venerable, Medicine for Nightmares bookstore at 3036 24th St, San Francisco, CA 94110.
+Because we outgrew our venerable office space, the 2023-24 season of The Last Supper Party will take place at the larger and even more venerable, Medicine for Nightmares bookstore at 3036 24th St, San Francisco, CA 94110.
 The series will run on the third Wednesday of the month from October - April at 7:00pm.
+For artist biographies, to RSVP for a performance and more details on the Last Supper Party painting, click on the highlighted dates below.

 To see past individual web pages and the full line-ups of the first two seasons of The Last Supper Party go to THIS LINK.